-Dingy bedsits, run-down nightclubs, Macbeth as a hoody, the witches as transvestite prostitutes: this was the world of Maja Kleczewska’s appropriation of the Scottish Play, or maybe it would be more appropriate to call it the Contemporary Polish Underworld Play.
+Dingy bedsits, run-down nightclubs, Macbeth as a hoody, the witches as transgender sex-workers: this was the world of Maja Kleczewska’s appropriation of the Scottish Play, or maybe it would be more appropriate to call it the Contemporary Polish Underworld Play.
 And the Poles do contemporary-underworld-meets-Shakespeare extremely well.
 If it was in English, it would doubtless have been dubbed the Chav Macbeth.
-In fact, a friend of mine, David Hurley, is reminded of the 1997 project in Birmingham, Macbeth on the Estate, which he had recently watched on Youtube from his home in Japan…
+In fact, a friend of mine, David Hurley, is reminded of the 1997 project in Birmingham, Macbeth on the Estate, which he had recently watched on Youtube from his home in Japan.

 There were notices all over the entrances to the theatre warning us that the production would contain strong adult content, and the people who had bought an Olympian ticket for all 37 Globe to Globe performances had been sent letters reiterating this.
 School groups were, apparently, asked to stay away (Macbeth is frequently studied at secondary school) and when I had booked my own ticket over the phone I had to assure the box office several times that, yes, I really did want to see it.
 ‘It’s ok,’ I eventually said, ‘I have seen Polish theatre before – I know what to expect!’